MSRConnections/Azure-training-course/Content/Data Lake/Azure Data Lake HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Import data into Azure Data Lake Store ##

-This lab's "resources" directory holds two tab-delimited TSV files containing sample data.
+The resources that accompany this lab include two tab-delimited TSV files containing sample data.
 The data comes from the public domain and consists of questions and answers from the popular site http://academia.stackexchange.com.
 In this exercise, you will import the sample data into your Azure Data Lake Store so you can execute queries against it.

 1. In the portal, open the Azure Data Lake Store that you created in [Exercise 1](#Exercise1).
 (An easy way to do that is to open the resource group and then click the Data Lake Store resource.)
 In the blade for the Data Lake Store, click **Data Explorer** near the top.